NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/demon-bone-tiles-brimorak.md

 #========================================================#
 cssclass: h-line
 notetype: pf2e-item
-name: "defoliation-bomb-(lesser)"
+name: "demon-bone-tiles-brimorak"
-aliases: "Defoliation Bomb (Lesser)"
+aliases: "Demon Bone Tiles (Brimorak)"
-source: "Pathfinder #202: Severed at the Root"
+source: "Pathfinder Lost Omens Rival Academies"
-pg: ""
+pg: "111"
-rarity: ""
+rarity: "rare"
-trait01: "alchemical"
+trait01: "catalyst"
-trait02: "bomb"
+trait02: "consumable"
-trait03: "consumable"
+trait03: "magical"
-trait04: "splash"
+trait04: "unholy"
-trait05: "void"
+trait05: ""
-trait06: "uncommon"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
-level: 2
+level: 5
 weight: L
-value: "7"
+value: "28"
 subvalue: "gp"
 invest:
-usage: "held in one hand "
+usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** `pf2:1` Strike  * * *  This brightly painted ceramic sphere contains chemicals that cause plants to wither and die.
-A defoliation bomb deals the 1d6 void damage, 1d4 persistent void damage, and 1 void splash damage to all plants in the area.
-Non-creature plants in the area immediately wither and die."
+activate: "Cast a Spell (add 1 action)"
+description: "These bones from different types of demons can be used to form temporary barriers.
+When you crush the bone fragments and blow the resulting dust around yourself as you cast [[Shield]], the shield appears as a bone bulwark shaped like the demon's face.
+When use Shield Block with the spell, the barrier explodes into many bone fragments.
+The shards cause `dice: 1d6` bleed damage to each creature adjacent to you that fails a DC 20 Reflex check save.
+This persistent bleed damage is unholy and can be stopped with an Interact action to remove the shards."
 powerTitle1:
 actionEconomy1:
 type1: